Royal tern: Taxonomy

 The royal tern belongs to the class Aves and the order Charadriiformes.
-Charadriiformes are mainly seabirds of small to medium-large size.
-The royal tern is also in the family Sternidae because of its white plumage, black cap on its head, long bill, webbed feet, and bodies that are more streamlined than those of gulls.
+Charadriiformes includes seabirds and shorebirds of small to medium-large size.
+Within Charadriiformes, it is placed in the family Laridae, subfamily Sterninae, because of its white plumage, a black cap on its head, long bill, webbed feet, and bodies that are more streamlined than those of gulls.

 The taxonomy of the royal tern has been debated, whether the correct scientific name was Thalasseus maximus or Sterna maxima.
-It is presently classified as Thalasseus maximus, which places it with seven other terns.
-The royal tern was originally placed in the genus Sterna; however, a 2005 study suggest that it is actually part of the genus Thalasseus.
+It was originally placed in the genus Sterna; however, a 2005 study found that the genus Thalasseus is genetically distinct from Sterna; thus it is presently classified as Thalasseus maximus, which places it with seven other crested terns.

 The West African crested tern (Thalasseus albididorsalis) was formerly considered to be a subspecies of royal tern.
-It was elevated to species status in January 2021.
+It was elevated to species status in January 2020, after genetic data showed that West African crested tern is more closely related to lesser crested tern than it is to royal tern.

 Description

-This is a large tern, second only to the Caspian tern but is unlikely to be confused with the carrot-billed giant, which has extensive dark under-wing patches.